 Mineral Area Council on the Arts (MACOA) began in 1982 as a steering committee formed by Dr. Dixie Kohn at Mineral Area College called the Mineral Area College Arts Council.
 The charge of the group was to bring cultural events and a broader exposure of fine arts to the college campus.
-From this organization developed the independent Mineral Area Council on the Arts, which, in 1989, established its own bylaws and received IRS 501(c)3 non-profit tax designation and in 1990 registered its Articles of Incorporation with the State of Missouri in 1990.
+From this organization developed the independent Mineral Area Council on the Arts, which, in 1989, established its own bylaws and received IRS 501(c)3 non-profit tax designation and in 1990 registered its Articles of Incorporation with the State of Missouri.
 The organization, through a partnership with Mineral Area College was able to hire its first Executive Director, Betty Schaper, who served in the role for many years until her retirement in 2010.

 Subsequent Executive Directors of Mineral Area Council on the Arts have been Roxanna Cummings who served from 2010 until her retirement in 2013, Danielle Basler who served from 2013 until 2019, and the current Executive Director, Scottye Adkins who has been serving since 2019.